canonical/lxd/doc/api-extensions.md

 This key control what host network interface is used for a VXLAN tunnel.

 ## storage\_btrfs\_mount\_options
-This introduces the `btrfs.mount_options` property for btrfs storage pools.
+This introduces the `btrfs.mount_options` property for Btrfs storage pools.

-This key controls what mount options will be used for the btrfs storage pool.
+This key controls what mount options will be used for the Btrfs storage pool.

 ## entity\_description
 This adds descriptions to entities like containers, snapshots, networks, storage pools and volumes.